Ask Slashdot: Are Accurate Software Development Time Predictions a Myth?

 Yes, this.
 Good management knows that you know your trade and accepts your estimates.
 Bad management thinks they know better and try to negotiate on estimates.

 Over the years I've found that feature development, particularly adding to existing systems, will get better estimates if we're allowed a spike to review the affected areas up front - this is when you discover unexpected dependencies or just sheer awful spaghetti.
-When you're not allowed to do this up front is when you come across the unexpected gotch
+When you're not allowed to do this up front is when you come across the unexpected gotchas that blow out the best estimate you could provide at the time.

 Re: (Score:1)